-Murchison is a Canadian based exploration company with a focus on its Brabant Lake property (the "Property") which includes the high-grade Brabant-McKenzie VMS zinc-copper-silver deposit (the "Deposit") in north-central Saskatchewan.
-The Company also owns 100% of the HPM nickel-copper-cobalt project in Quebec.
+Murchison is a Canadian-based exploration company focused on nickel-copper-cobalt exploration at the 100%-owned HPM project in Quebec and the exploration and development of the 100%-owned Brabant-McKenzie (the "Deposit") VMS zinc-copper-silver deposit located on the Brabant Lake property (the "Property") in north-central Saskatchewan.
+The Company also has an option to earn 100% interest in the Barraute-Landrienne zinc-silver-gold project in Quebec.
 The Company expects to acquire additional properties as attractive opportunities are identified.
 The Company does not have any projects that generate revenue at this time.
 The Company's ability to carry out its business plan in the future rests entirely on its ability to secure equity and other financings or realize cash from the sale of assets.